 If your skin is sensitive, it’s better to choose a sugar-based scrub.
 This type of scrub is softer, as sugar particles are less coarse than salt particles and thus gentler on the skin.
 The ancient Romans often washed themselves with a blend of sugar, honey and milk.

-By using a sugar scrub, you’re renewing your skin in a natural way and – especially when combined with the oils and potent sweet orange peel particles in The Ritual of Mehr body scrub to gently buff away dead skin cells and leave your skin silky soft and glowing.
+By using a sugar scrub, you’re renewing your skin in a natural way and – especially when combined with this indulgent blend of white lotus, sunflower and coconut oil and vitamin E in the new Scrub Therapy Lotus Frost body scrub gently buffing away dead skin cells, leaving your skin silky soft and glowing.
 Because of the added oils, you’re able to scrub more intensely without irritating your skin.